The impact 1% of your income can have on the world

 Many of us wish we could have more of an impact on the world.
 With the world’s wealth so unevenly distributed, it’s easy to feel powerless to change when you’re not earning huge amounts of money.

-But being able to donate just 1% of your salary can make a huge difference to the causes you care about.
+But being able to donate just one per cent of your salary can make a huge difference to the causes you care about.
 At CBM Australia, our mission is to improve the lives of people with disabilities living in poverty.
-In fact, 80% of people with a disability are living in poverty, and we want to change that.
-We provide vital resources to support those experiencing preventable blindness, and run education and resourcing programs to help those people with disabilities in the poorest places in the world live a better, fairer life.
+In fact, 80 per cent of people with disabilities are living in poverty, and we want to change that.
+We provide vital resources to support those experiencing preventable blindness, and run education and resourcing programs to help people with disabilities in the poorest places in the world to live a better, fairer life.

 That small percentage can go a really long way when you support charities like CBM Australia.
-Here’s a little about the work we do, and how far that 1% could go.
+Here’s a little about the work we do, and how far that one per cent could go.

-90% of people who are vision impared live in developing countries.
+Ninety per cent of people who are vision impaired live in developing countries.
 That means the same amount of people struggle to receive the treatment they need to prevent blindness.
-For just $33, you can donate a CBM miracle, which restores the sight of someone with cataracts with a 12 minute operation.
+For just $33, you can donate a CBM miracle, which restores the sight of someone with cataracts with a 12-minute operation.

-1% of the average salary in Australia could restore the sight of 25 people.
-Donate a miracle here.
+One per cent of the average salary in Australia could restore the sight of 25 people.
+Donate a miracle here